Accord-Project/ACCORD-Documentation/docs/index.md

 3. The Core ACCORD APIs
 4. ACCORD Integration Strategies
 5. Compliance Checking Microservices.
 Presented under the **Compliance Checking Microservices** category on the navigation bar:

 ## Funding

+For more general information on the ACCORD project, please visit the main proejct website [here](https://accordproject.eu/).

+## Funding
 ![EU](./eu.jpg){ height="50" }